prjacobson/beep/README.md

 </p>

 ## Build notes
+There's a `.3mf` file in `Case files` that includes the settings Dash used to get a good print.
+Thanks Dash!

 There are two badge options.
 In my opinion, the outset badge looks cooler, but it can be a pain to print.
 The inset badge is also an option.
 <p align="center">
 <img src="Images/Badge_Inset.png" Width="400", alt="Inset Badge (easier to print)"/>